 Generally Accepted Accounting Principles (GAAP)

-GAAP, established in the United States, includes standards set by bodies like the Governmental Accounting Standards Board (GASB) for state and local governments.
-While GAAP is primarily used in the U.S., it may serve as a reference for multinational companies operating in the Philippines.
+GAAP, established in the United States, includes standards set by bodies like the Governmental Accounting Standards Board (GASB).
+While mainly used in the U.S., it can guide multinational companies in the Philippines for clear and fair financial reporting.

 International Financial Reporting Standards (IFRS)